 Give the Gift of Your Attention

 When you walk into a meeting, how many people are sitting there looking at their phone and texting?
-Our heads are always down, engrossed in a video or word game, and our earbuds keep us from hearing the people around us.
-How many times have you been in a restaurant with friends, but you’re more concerned about your “friends” on Facebook or Twitter?
+Our heads seem to be always down, engrossed in a video or game, and our earbuds keep us from hearing the people near us.
+It’s so easy to sit in a restaurant with friends yet be more concerned about our “friends” on Facebook or Twitter or Instagram.

-If you want to have happier relationships, you need to learn the lost art of paying attention.
+If you want happier relationships, you need to learn the lost art of paying attention.

 The Bible says in Philippians 2:4, “Do not be interested only in your own life, but be interested in the lives of others” (NCV).

 This doesn’t come naturally, does it?
-By nature, I may not care what you’re interested in.
-By nature, I may want the attention on me, not you.
+Based on my nature, I may not care what you’re interested in.
+Based on my nature, I may want the attention on me, not you.

 This is a simple but powerful tool in growing strong relationships.
 Are you interested in what your kids are interested in?
-Do you listen to what your partner has to say?
+Do you listen to what your spouse has to say?
 Do you give your coworkers your attention when they speak to you?
-Do you notice your neighbor as you walk by him in the morning?
+Do you notice your neighbors as you walk by their home in the morning?